-The Company expects that its cash, cash equivalents and marketable securities as of December 31, 2021 will be sufficient to fund its operations for at least the next twelve months from the date of issuance of these financial statements.
+The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
+The Company expects that its cash, cash equivalents and marketable securities of \$554.8 million as of December 31, 2022, will be sufficient to fund its operations and capital expenditure requirements beyond the next 12 months from the date of issuance of these financial statements.
 The Company will need additional financing to support its continuing operations and pursue its growth strategy.
 Until such time as the Company can generate significant revenue from product sales, if ever, it expects to finance its operations through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 The Company may be unable to raise additional funds or enter into such other agreements when needed on favorable terms or at all.
 The inability to raise capital as and when needed could have a negative impact on the Company's financial condition and its ability to pursue its business strategy.
 The Company will need to generate significant revenue to achieve profitability, and it may never do so.